tfresource/modechoice/docs/06-specification.md

 vehicle travel time (IVT).

-The estimation results for two specifications of travel time that relax these constraints are reported with those for Model 1W in Table 6-3.
+The estimation results for two specifications of travel time that relax these constraints are reported with those for Model 1W in Table \@ref(tab:timespec-models).
 Model 5W relaxes the time constraints in Model 1W by specifying distinct time variables for the motorized and non-motorized modes based on our expectation that travelers are likely to be more sensitive to travel time by non-motorized modes.
 Model 6W relaxes the constraint further by disaggregating the travel time for motorized